UOS-RZ/authorized_keys_setup/README.md

 > ‼️  This role is made specifically for Osnabrück University.

-This role creates user accounts and adds SSH keys.
+This role sets up SSH keys.

 ## Dependencies